-In this section we report the results regarding insurance for each of the 4 ability groups.
-We follow the structure of the analysis in Section 4.
+What is the value of offering this insurance?
+In this section we report the quantitative results regarding the effect of insurance for each of the 4 ability groups in our baseline economy.
+We follow the structure of the analysis in Section 6.1.
 For each ability group (i.e., for each $\pi$ ) we consider the best possible insurance when (i) effort is observable, (ii) effort is not observable and the insurance must respect the no-shirking constraint, and (iii) effort is not observable and shirking is tolerated.

-6.1 Full Insurance
+6.2.1 Full Insurance

 First, we consider the case where effort is observable.
 The model delivers that the level of insurance that equates marginal utilities across states, $f_i^$ , is 0.076, 0.104, 0.143, 0.172 for i = 1, ...4.
-These levels are higher than the cost of college, $2x_i$ , for all ability levels i (they represent 216.5%, 280.8%, 253.6%, and 234.5% of college costs by ability groups).
+These levels are higher than the cost of college, $2x_i$ , for all ability levels i (they represent 216.5 percent, 280.8 percent, 253.6 percent, and 234.5 percent of college costs by ability groups).
 Thus our calibrated economy satisfies Assumption 5.
 So, when effort is observable, it is optimal to insure students of all ability groups up to the full cost of college.